AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2020-06-06-the-binary-number-system.md

 Overflow and underflow are things you should be mindful of in programs that are performing lots of computations, as you may end up getting unexpected results.

-## Wrap-Up: Additional Topics for Exploration
+## The Binary Number System: Additional Topics for Exploration

 That about does it for this introduction to the binary number system!
-We took a pretty in-depth look at decimal, binary, and hexadecimal, and I hope you now have a greater appreciation for binary numbers and the role that they play in computing.
+We took a pretty in-depth look at decimal, binary, and hexadecimal, and I hope you now have a greater appreciation for the binary number system and the role that it plays in computing.

 In reality, there's much more to learn beyond what we covered here.
 If you're curious, I encourage you to look into [representing floating point numbers in binary](https://en.wikipedia.org/wiki/Floating-point_arithmetic) using the IEE754 format.